 The sanctions recommended by the instructor are consistent with Section III of this Instrument with respect to available and minimum sanctions;

-The student is advised of his or her rights under the Instrument, including alternatives for responding to the allegation and the types of proceedings available; and
+The student is advised of all student rights under the Instrument, including alternatives for responding to the allegation and the types of proceedings available; and

-The student, in writing, voluntarily accepts responsibility for the alleged violation, agrees to the proposed sanctions, and waives his or her right to appeal or further review.
+The student, in writing, voluntarily accepts responsibility for the alleged violation, agrees to the proposed sanctions, and waives the student’s right to appeal or further review.

 If any of the conditions set forth herein are not met, the case shall proceed as otherwise outlined in the Instrument.
 The appropriate Student Attorney General shall provide all proposed resolutions under this section for review by the Office of Student Conduct and the appropriate Honor Court Chair.
 The Office of Student Conduct and Honor Court Chair shall not approve the proposed resolution and will refer the matter for a hearing, only if it finds that (a) the conditions above have not been satisfied,